iosephus/vim-conf/README.md

 # Setup

 After cloning the main repo you'll get the bundle directory with empty directories for each submodule.
-Run *git submodule init*, followed by *git submodule update* to download the submodules contents from their repos.
+Run *git submodule init* in the directory just created by the clone operation, followed by *git submodule update* to download the submodules contents from their repos.

 Create symbolic links in your home directory to the files *vimrc* and *gvimrc* using the commands *ln -s ~/.vim/vimrc ~/.vimrc* and *ln -s ~/.vim/gvimrc ~/.gvimrc*.

+# Adding submodules
+Use *git submodule add <plugin-URI> bundle/<plugin-name>*, followed by a *git add .* and a *git commit -am "Add plugin <plugin-name> as submodule"*.

 # Updating submodules